ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ### Warehouse

-This section contain only the name of the warehouse and notes about it.
+This panel contain only the name of the warehouse and notes about it.

 ![pictures](pictures/Managed_Warehouses_warehouse_04_06.png)

 ### Workers

-The Workers section on the platform provides detailed information about each worker in the managed warehouses.
+The Workers panel on the platform provides detailed information about each worker in the managed warehouses.

 ![pictures](pictures/Managed_Warehouses_workers_04_06.png)